martinbudden/BabyCube/BC200/readme.md

 ![Left_Face_assembly](assemblies/Left_Face_assembly.png)

-1. Bolt the motor to the left face.
+1. Place the cork damper on the stepper motor and bolt the motor to the frame.
+Note the cork damper is important as it provides thermal insulation between the stepper motor and the frame.
 Note orientation of the JST connector.
 2. Secure the motor wires with zip ties.
 3. Bolt the two front idler pulleys with washers to the frame.
-4. Attach the wires to the switch and bolt the switch shroud to the left face.
+4. Attach the wires to the switch and bolt the Switch_Shroud to the left face.

 ![Left_Face_assembled](assemblies/Left_Face_assembled.png)